 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The biggest difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to capture any wasted heat from its exhaust gases, while the latter does not.
+The primary difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to collect any wasted heat from its exhaust gases, while the latter does not.

 Why Condensing Furnaces Require a Higher Investment

-The majority of variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+Many variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
 In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Do Variable-Speed Furnaces Run Nonstop?